-And though the mere thought of sitting in front of that exam paper may fill you with complete terror, there is something that can make the next few months a little more manageable: a revision timetable.
+At this time of year, the thought of facing an A-Level exam paper might fill you with complete terror, but there’s something that can make the next few months a little more manageable: a revision timetable.

-This is an incredibly daunting prospect at first – you’ve had two years of lessons, practical classes, field trips… how can you possibly cover it all in a few weeks?!
+This might be a daunting prospect at first – you’ve done two years of work and made countless pages of notes… how can you possibly cover it all in a few weeks?

 When you’re assembling your timetable, remember to include any weekly commitments (e.g. school, extracurricular activities, family events, etc) and long-term plans (e.g. holidays) that you have.
-And don’t forget to leave a couple of hours free each day; you won’t be productive if you don’t take breaks!
+And don’t forget to leave a couple of hours free each day – you won’t be productive if you don’t take breaks!

 I like to vary what I’m revising throughout the day, so I tend to plan my revision an hour at a time.
 If you prefer the opposite of this, think about the topics you need to cover and plan out a whole day (or more) to review each one.
-It’s also important to make sure you’re planning to spend a roughly equal amount of time on each topic and aren’t devoting too much time to some while neglecting others.
+It’s also important to make sure you’re spending the necessary amount of time on each topic and aren’t devoting too much time to some while neglecting others.

 Loading More Content